DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-The end result showed that online daters used their profile as a promise when it came to creating their own online representation: The participants gave themselves ‘a flexible sense of identity that drew upon past, present, and future selves.
-The profile as promise framework enables us to better understand these dynamics and to consider when a misrepresentation is a lie and when it is merely a promise that may soon be fulfilled’.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_15]
+The end result showed that online daters used their profile as a promise when it came to creating their own online representation: The participants gave themselves 'a flexible sense of identity that drew upon past, present, and future selves.
+The profile as promise framework enables us to better understand these dynamics and to consider when a misrepresentation is a lie and when it is merely a promise that may soon be fulfilled'.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_15]

-Toma and Hancock (2010) examined the role of online daters’ deception in physical attractiveness in their profiles.
+Toma and Hancock (2010) examined the role of online daters' deception in physical attractiveness in their profiles.
 Sixty-nine online daters identified the deceptions in their online dating profiles and had their photograph taken in the lab.
-Independent judges rated the online daters’ physical attractiveness.
+Independent judges rated the online daters' physical attractiveness.
 Results showed that the online daters were to change their profile photographs and lie about their physical description (height, weight, age) when they had low self esteem.
 The